 - The Thrifty Food Plan and SNAP Benefits (Website)

 - SNAP Participants’ Barriers to Healthy Eating (Infographic)

 - Barriers that Constrain the Adequacy of SNAP Allotments (Report)

 SNAP Double Dollar Incentive Program

-Beginning April 25, 2020, SNAP EBT will be accepted for pre-order items at the Old Town Farmers Market.
+As of April 25, 2020, SNAP EBT are now accepted for pre-order items at the Old Town Farmers Market.
 To submit an order, send your contact information and pre-order items to SNAPEBT@alexandriava.gov no later than Thursday mornings at 10 a.m.
 Find out more about pre-orders at farmers' markets in Alexandria.